savdagod/TidbytAssistant/README.md

 1. Create a folder in your **/config** directory called **tidbyt**.
 2. Place your .star file(s) in this folder.
 3. Select the radio button for *Custom*.
 In the *Custom Content* text box, enter the file name minus the '.star'.
 Example: If your file is named *custom.star*, you will enter *custom* in the field.
+4. You can also pass in arguments as key=value pairs. in the *Arguments* box you can enter these pairs like this, separated with a semi-colon (;): ***key=value;key2=value 2***.
+5. Enter your device name.
+Run the action to see it displayed on your Tidbyt.

 ### Pushing text
 #### Use the action TidbytAssistant: Text